opendatamonitor/ckanext-harmonisation/README.md

 After setting this up, you should be able to go to:
     http://localhost:5000/harmonisation

-In order to run a harmonisation job you need to add a cron job that will execute the command:
+In order to run  harmonisation jobs automatically you need to add a cron job that will execute the command:

     python /var/local/ckan/default/pyenv/src/ckanext-harmonisation/ckanext/harmonisation/controllers/harmonisation_slave.py

 Licence
 ---------